 7. Video Production Projects Should Be Large

-Many companies save their video production for particularly large items of content, but there’s a benefit to producing smaller videos more frequently.
+Many companies save their video budgets for one large production, but there’s a benefit to producing smaller videos more frequently.
 Video marketing has become an important part of any organization’s digital identity, and establishing a regular influx of videos can easily expand a company’s core audience.
 Every video doesn’t have to be a large production — it just has to be polished, professional, and aligned with the organization’s audience and brand identity.

 As an organization develops more videos, it will also develop more of a feel for which videos are more popular among its user base.
 Releasing videos on a scheduled basis — even if it’s just once a week — will keep a customer base engaged, making sure that customers are continually reminded of the company’s presence and establishing both brand identity and brand awareness.